 8. Take Time to Enjoy with the Kids

 The life of a mother can get relatively busy and overscheduled.
-While everything in the calendar is considered necessary, one still has to make time to laugh, play, have fun, and enjoy.
+While everything in the calendar is necessary, one still has to make time to laugh, play, have fun, and enjoy.

-Engage with your kids, read to them, and snuggle them to sleep.
+Engage with your kids, read them, and snuggle them to sleep.
 Make fun, lasting memories beyond the hospital walls.

 Supporting your Child with Special Needs

 Caring for children with special needs is both rewarding and challenging.
 Like with any parenting, no definite rulebook or manual will help decide what’s best for a child’s development and growth.
 Therefore, trusting one’s instincts is essential.
 After all, mothers will always be experts regarding their children.

 If you’re a parent or caretaker of a child with special needs, here are some additional resources you might find helpful:

 - Cerebral Palsy Family Network – a compassionate community that provides resources for loved ones with Cerebral Palsy.

 - Learn about Financial Planning for Kids with Special Needs

 - My Possibilities – a university for those with special needs